microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 This flow can be enabled by setting the runtime config option 'use_compiled_network' to True while using the c++/python API'S. This config option acts like a switch to on and off the feature.

 The blobs are saved and loaded from a directory named 'ov_compiled_blobs' from the executable path by default.
-This path however can be overridden using another runtime config option 'blob_dump_path' which is used to explicitly specify the path where you would like to dump and load the blobs (VPU) or cl_cache(iGPU) files from when already using the use_compiled_network(model caching) setting.
+This path however can be overridden using another runtime config option 'blob_dump_path' which is used to explicitly specify the path where you would like to dump and load the blobs (VPU, CPU) or cl_cache(iGPU) files from when already using the use_compiled_network(model caching) setting.

 Refer to [Configuration Options](#configuration-options) for more information about using these runtime options.